-- 1. For any metric where the student count for the specific school, district, or state is less than 10 valid students or tests, the metric will be suppressed.
+- 1. For any metric used for accountability purposes, suppression rules are defined in the Accountability Protocol of the relevant school year. - 2.
+For any non-accountability metric where the student count for the specific school, district, or state is less than 10 valid students or tests, the metric will be suppressed.
 This will be denoted as "".
 Exceptions include: - a.
-For all TVAAS growth, TVAAS levels are not generated, and are therefore unavailable, unless specific minimum student counts are met.
-These specific minimum are laid out in the TVAAS technical documentation here. - b.
-For indicator-level scores, no score will be shown if no score is produced according to the business rules outlined in the 2019 Accountability Protocol. - c.
-There will be no suppression applied for student enrollment, overall and subject-specific TVAAS growth, school descriptive information, district descriptive information, per pupil expenditures and finance data, and career and technical education programs of study offerings. - d.
-For school-level success rate, suppression will be applied if there are fewer than 30 valid tests in any eligible subject (i.e., math, ELA, or science) in both the current and prior year.
-This will be denoted as "". - e.
+There will be no suppression applied for student enrollment, school descriptive information, district descriptive information, per pupil expenditures and finance data, and career and technical education programs of study offerings. - b.
 For teacher retention, suppression will be applied where the teacher count for the specific school, district, or state is less than 5 teachers.
-This will be denoted as "". - 2.
+This will be denoted as "". - 3.
 Metrics will be additionally suppressed as applicable per the chart below.
 This will be denoted with .